 The justification for the agricultural building has been set out above.
-The operation of the farm holding is such that an agricultural building is a core requirement in order to ensure the business can continue to operate and develop in line with industry best practice requirements and in close proximity to the owner's residence.
-The land is owned by the applicant and although it does not adjoin his dwelling, it is sufficiently close to be readily accessible on a day to day basis.
+The operation of the farm holding is such that an extended agricultural building is a core requirement in order to ensure the business can continue to grow, operate and develop in line with industry best practice requirements.

 The existing, approved building is well designed, set into the landscape and made of complimentary materials.
 The proposed extension will be no different in these factors.
-The extended building will provide both an improved lambing shed and general agricultural store for the principal business use and those elements of the business that add value and income (as part of the on-going farm diversification).
+The new building will provide both an improved lambing facilities and general agricultural store for the principal business use and those elements of the business that add value and income (as part of the on-going farm diversification).
 All these activities fall within the usual definitions of agricultural/farm operations and are therefore in compliance with Green Belt and Countryside Planning Policies within the 2005 Local Plan and NPPF.